markhazleton/TaskListProcessor/README.md

 **See it in action with our interactive demo that showcases:**

-- 🌍 Multi-city travel data aggregation
+- 🌍 Multi-city travel data aggregation with dependency resolution
-- ⚡ Concurrent API calls with error handling
+- ⚡ Concurrent API calls with circuit breaker protection
-- 📊 Rich telemetry and performance metrics
+- 📊 Rich telemetry with OpenTelemetry integration
-- 🎯 Type-safe result processing
+- 🎯 Type-safe result processing with error categorization
-- ⏱️ Timeout and cancellation scenarios
+- ⏱️ Advanced scheduling with priority-based execution
+- 🔄 Streaming results via async enumerables
+- 🏗️ Dependency injection with decorator pattern support

 *Built with ❤️ by [Mark Hazleton](https://markhazleton.com) • Follow for more .NET content and best practices*